la2050/archive/_projects/2016/empowering-community-organizations-to-grow-through-logistics-and-data-analytics.md

   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Suspension and expulsion rates","Truancy rates in elementary and middle schools"]
+project_proposal_impact:
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
+project_proposal_description: >-
+  SportUp directly impacts kids in Los Angeles County by making the programs that they participate in more sustainable.
+We work with afterschool, community, and athletic programs to help build capacity and engagement by giving them a tool to collect and interpreting attendance data.
+We will outreach to local programs and provide them with a platform and advisory services that will allow them to leverage their resources to impact more children throughout Los Angeles.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - South Bay
+  - Gateway Cities
+  - Antelope Valley
+  - County of Los Angeles
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   SportUp directly impacts children in Los Angeles County by making the programs that they participate in more sustainable.
 We are an activity management